Cpeacocke4/avatar-quiz/README.md

 ![Screenshot of mockup](assets/README-images/design-mock-up.png)

 ### • **Colour Scheme**
 The colour scheme for the site was chosen with the sites purpose and content focus in mind.
-Colours that resemble the schemes used in the Avatar The Last Airbender series, and are chosen to create a satisfying and clean look.
+The colours resemble the schemes used in the Avatar The Last Airbender series to create a corrolation between the series and the quiz, and are chosen to create a satisfying and clean look.

 ![Screenshot of colour scheme](assets/README-images/colour-scheme.png)